-- 16.3.1 A complete submittal includes the following: - A typewritten legal description and survey for each location signed and sealed by a surveyor registered in the State of Colorado - 2.
-A narrative describing consistency and compliance with the Town's Code, the Transportation Design Criteria Manual and the Town Small Cell Design Guidelines - Each site location included with the submittal shall be provided in a tabular form that provides the following:
+- 16.3.1 A complete submittal includes the following: - 1.
+A typewritten legal description and survey for each location signed and sealed by a surveyor registered in the State of Colorado - 2.
+A narrative describing consistency and compliance with the Town's Code, the Transportation Design Criteria Manual and the Town Small Cell Design Guidelines - 3.
+Each site location included with the submittal shall be provided in a tabular form that provides the following:

-Wireless Site ID Street Name / State Plane Coordinates No. and Address Intersection and Quadrant Pole is located on Easting (X) Northing (Y) Existing Pole Type Existing Pole Height
+Wireless Site ID No. and Address Street Name / Intersection and Quadrant Pole is located on State Plane Coordinates Easting (X) Northing (Y) Existing Pole Type Existing Pole Height

-- 4. An exhibit detailing existing utility or traffic poles height within 500 feet of the proposed location.
-This exhibit should also show that the 600-foot minimum distance to the nearest other small cell has been met, unless the WCF is deployed on or is a replacement pole in the public right-of-way. - For all existing poles, whether Core Electric Cooperative or Town owned, documentation verifying the location is eligible for use as a small cell facility - Plans showing site plan, photo simulation, elevation / plan views of the small cell facility, engineering design, and specifications for installation of the small cell facility, including the location of radios, antenna facilities, transmitters, equipment shelters, cables, conduit, point of demarcation, backhaul solution, electrical distribution panel, electric meter, electrical conduit and cabling, location of any potholes, pullboxes and all other associated equipment.
+4. An exhibit detailing existing utility or traffic poles height within 500 feet of the proposed location.
+This exhibit should also show that the 600-foot minimum distance to the nearest other small cell has been met, unless the WCF is deployed on or is a replacement pole in the public right-of-way.

+- 5. For all existing poles, whether Core Electric Cooperative or Town owned, documentation verifying the location is eligible for use as a small cell facility - 6.
+Plans showing site plan, photo simulation, elevation / plan views of the small cell facility, engineering design, and specifications for installation of the small cell facility, including the location of radios, antenna facilities, transmitters, equipment shelters, cables, conduit, point of demarcation, backhaul solution, electrical distribution panel, electric meter, electrical conduit and cabling, location of any potholes, pullboxes and all other associated equipment.
 The design documents shall also include specifications and detail drawings on all replacement pole designs and caissons.
 For replacement traffic signal poles, this includes an engineering analysis showing that the given small cell facility location meets specific loading criteria and required AASHTO standards.
-Such information shall be prepared by a Professional Engineer licensed in the State of Colorado. - A. The plans shall show existing sidewalk size, existing utilities per subsurface utility legal requirements, existing trees and other existing improvements. - B. The plans shall include a separate sheet showing traffic control signs and equipment. - A signal interference letter and analysis from a qualified radio frequency engineer certifying, all WCFs that are the subject of the application shall be designed, sited and operated in accordance with applicable federal regulations addressing radio frequency interference, and that a technical evaluation of existing and proposed facilities indicates no potential interference problems showing that the proposed equipment for the WCF will not interfere with the Town's wireless network operating in the 400MHz, 900MHz, 2.4GHz, 4.9GHz, 5.0GHz and 5.9GHz frequencies

-- 8. A radio frequency emissions statement and the proposed notification signage to be posted at the small cell facility location - 9.
+Such information shall be prepared by a Professional Engineer licensed in the State of Colorado. - A. The plans shall show existing sidewalk size, existing utilities per subsurface utility legal requirements, existing trees and other existing improvements. - B. The plans shall include a separate sheet showing traffic control signs and equipment. - 7.
+A signal interference letter and analysis from a qualified radio frequency engineer certifying, all WCFs that are the subject of the application shall be designed, sited and operated in accordance with applicable federal regulations addressing radio frequency interference, and that a technical evaluation of existing and proposed facilities indicates no potential interference problems. - 8.
+A radio frequency emissions statement and the proposed notification signage to be posted at the small cell facility location - 9.
 A completed Town of Castle Rock small cell facility application submittal checklist - 10.
 Upon receipt of a full Supplemental Site License submittal, the Town shall process the request within ninety (90) days or as determined by Development Services Department, or within such other time as designated by applicable law